 Our friendly and knowledgeable staff is here to serve.
 Fill in your name and email address and we will respond quickly.

+In this scenario, the probate court oversees the sale of the estate.
 Properties at an estate sale often have lower prices – below the market value.

 This is due to the following reasons.
 1) The beneficiaries or surviving family members don’t live in the house and have no attachment to it whatsoever; and 2) The taxes, utilities, maintenance, insurance, and other expenses accumulate even after the owner’s passing, so the surviving family members prefer to get rid of the property as fast as possible.